Saurines de la Torre

 The Saurines de la Torre is a fantastic golf course designed by the world-renowned golf architect, Jack Nicklaus.
 Despite the golf course being relatively new, the Saurines de la Torre has already established itself as one of the most prolific golf courses in the area.
 Consisting of the perfect medley of a desert golf course with a distinctive links feel, the Saurines de la Torre is an essential component of your next golf holiday in Spain.

 Classic Jack Nicklaus design is evident over the Saurines de la Torre, and it is extremely reminiscent of his golf courses across the pond in Las Vegas.
 This fantastic par 72 desert style golf course is characterised by undulating fairways and tricky greens nestled in between a huge lake, bunkers and desert dunes.
-Furthermore, located just a twenty-minute drive from San Javier Airport and in close proximity to a wide array of golf courses in the area, the Saurines de la Torre golf course is perfectly located for all golfers in Murcia.
+Furthermore, located just a twenty-minute drive from Murcia Airport and in close proximity to a wide array of golf courses in the area, the Saurines de la Torre golf course is perfectly located for all golfers in Murcia.

 The Saurines de la Torre is undeniably a challenging golf course, measuring to an impressive 6459 metres.
 However, the main challenge here is centred around the huge six-hectare lake based in the back nine holes.
 This massive lake plays a big role in the back nine and creates an invigorating challenge for the final hole on the course.
 The Saurines de la Torre undoubtedly offers a stern test of golf however with three different tee off options to choose from, there is some leeway for the less skilled golfers.